Jack91759/class-wordle/README.md

 ## 📜 License

 This project is open source.
-Add your preferred license here (MIT, GPL, etc.).

 ---